mazwat/mazwat.github.io/data-structures-lm.md

 |X|X|X|X|X|X|X|X|X|X|
 |X|X|X|X|X|X|X|X|X|X|

-The best case for finding the data is 1 iterationThe Worst case: 100 iterations
+The best case for finding the data - is **1 iteration** The Worst case is a 100 iterations

 Big ‘O’ is based on worse case scenario